UK fraud office probes GSK after claims of foreign bribery

 The firm aims to become the first in the industry to stop paying outside doctors to promote its products, end payments for medics to attend conferences and delink incentives for sales representatives from individual sales targets.

-Other large drugmakers have also run into problems over bribery allegations in emerging markets.
-Pfizer (PFE.N) and Johnson & Johnson (JNJ.N) have both settled claims under the U.S. FCPA within the past three years, and a Reuters examination in 2012 of filings by the world’s top 10 drug companies found that eight of them had warned of potential costs related to charges of corruption in foreign markets.

-In China, meanwhile, the authorities are continuing to investigate potential corruption cases involving other companies, with the eastern city of Hangzhou the latest to crack down on graft in the healthcare sector this week, according to an internal memo from the local government.

-(Additional reporting by Andy Bruce and Kirstin Ridley; Editing by David Evans and Mark Potter)
+(Additional reporting by Andy Bruce, editing by David Milliken and David Evans)